What is an SSL Certificate?

 What is an SSL Certificate?
 Or is a TSL Certificate? or maybe a Security Certificate?
 Learn what these are and why Google Chrome and other browsers are indicating your website connection is not secure.
 Let’s Encrypt (letsencrypt.org) to the rescue!

-She also explains the massive movement to secure the entire Internet with a project called Let’s Encrypt, which should enable you to easily secure your website.
-She also explains the technical lingo involved, so you can find the right help on how to secure your website through your hosting provider.
+Learn about the massive movement to secure the entire Internet with a project called Let’s Encrypt, which should enable you to easily secure your website.
+Get familiar with the the technical lingo involved, so you can find the right help on how to secure your website through your hosting provider.

 When you load a website, the browser tells you whether or not you should trust it.
 Why?
 And how does the browser decide?
 Today, I am going to talk about something called an SSL Certificate, what it means, why you need one, and the massive movement to hand them out freely, making it easier for you to secure your website.
 So let’s get started…

 Hi my name is Katie Ayres and I’m a web developer and owner of 1 Happy Place and today we are going to talk about SSL Certificates…subscribe to my channel if you want to know all about websites and the internet in a fun and gentle way…